 We want to ensure that the students we admit are able to flourish at DU.
 That's why we look for students who not only challenge themselves academically, but also contribute to their schools and local communities.

-While academic success plays a large role in our admission decisions, we do take a holistic approach in reviewing your essay, letters of recommendation and demonstration of your personal qualities during the Hyde Interview.
+While academic success plays a large role in our admission decisions, we take a holistic approach in reviewing your essay, letters of recommendation and demonstration of your personal qualities.

 Factors in Our Admission Decisions